Fishing Tackle Insurance, Are You Covered?

 Allstate Homeowners Insurance

 If you own your place of residence, Allstate is a good option for people looking to insure their fishing gear.
 They have an entire category of sporting equipment that allows you to highlight any fishing gear that you have that you might want to be covered.
-Similar to other companies, Allstate will cover lost, damaged, and stolen gear.
+Like other companies, Allstate will cover lost, damaged, and stolen gear.

 Be detailed with your inventory and be able to provide proof of purchase for as many items as possible.
 Documentation is going to keep you protected!